Spend Five Days in the Mt. Diablo Region (Concord, Pleasant Hill, Walnut Creek, Tri-Valley)

 One of the unique attractions in Walnut Creek is the Ruth Bancroft Garden.
 It’s a world-renowned 3.5-acre garden, housing a collection of succulents, and drought-tolerant plants from around the world.
 Take a tour of the garden and work up a thirst, then head over to CaliCraft to sample a wide array of brews in their beer garden and taproom.

-Kick off the evening at Rooftop for cocktails and appetizers, then head over to Bounty Hunter for your main course.
-Skip on over to Lottie’s Creamery to sample delicious flavors like Bourbon White Chocolate Crisp, Strawberry Lemonade Sorbet, and Vanilla Salted Almond Toffee.
+Kick off the evening at Benvenuti Ristorante to try Walnut Creek's signature cocktail, "The Calipolitan".
+If Italian food isn't your taste buds' choice, head over to Bounty Hunter for your main course.
+Take a stroll over to Lottie’s Creamery to sample delicious flavors like Bourbon White Chocolate Crisp, Strawberry Lemonade Sorbet, and Vanilla Salted Almond Toffee.
 Our downtown is totally walkable with delights for your palate along the way.
 Bon appetit!

 Engage in dining from a wide array of culinary cultures in Walnut Creek.
 Your dining experience will be memorable as you “restaurant-hop” for appetizers, to main courses, to dessert, and end with a night cap.
 Map out your dining adventure with a complete list of downtown Walnut Creek restaurants!